anacvejic/Kviz/README.md

 ## General info

 Appliaction Quiz is the part of my master research.
 The application "Culture and cultural heritage" contains the following areas: music, theater, film, architecture, history, literature, Serbian sacred, archaeological sites, prominent figures of Serbian culture and science.
 In addition to questions and answers, the application is designed as a kind of reminder, it also contains information about cultural events, archaeological sites, and Serbian sacred that should be visited.
-Application is on serbian language.
+Application is on Serbian language.

 ## Technologies